QuoSecGmbH/SIT/README.md

 # SIT
 **Selective Imaging Tool**

-This tool will bridge the gap between the collection of artifacts and metadata on live systems and the creation of a valid partial image.
+This tool will bridge the gap between the collection of artifacts and metadata on live systems by the DFIR ORC framework, and the creation of a valid partial images as a Selective Imaging Framework.
 This includes but is not limited to:
 - Checking if artifacts were gathered as configured and necessary metadata is available
 - Storage in modern forensic AFF4 format
 - Verification using hash codes